eckozero/CLIc/README.md

 it to and if you move other people's pieces, it redraws. _Reinstated bug_

 > ~~Pawn capture OR collision detection, not both~~

+> ~~Evalutates moves that have character 0 as a letter and character 1 as a number incorrectly~~

 All in, things are shaping up nicely.
 I mean, seriously.
 I can almost _taste_